-To participate in academic administration at School, College and University levels as part of their contribution to the University.
-To engage with the wider community regionally, nationally and internationally from a civic, economic, social and cultural perspective as a contribution to the life of the University.
-In representing the University externally, the post-holder is expected to maintain the highest professional standards, thereby enhancing the reputation of the University.
-The post-holder is expected to engage in scholarly activity such as, but not limited to, refereeing of journals, membership of discipline related advisory bodies and peer review panels and work associated with external examinership.
+- Engaging in scholarly activity such as refereeing of journals, membership of discipline-related advisory bodies and peer review panels and work associated with external examinerships. - Participating in academic administration at Discipline, School, College and University levels as part of their contribution to the University, including promotional activities, committees, working groups and other on-going initiatives. - Engaging with the wider community regionally, nationally and internationally from a civic, economic, social and cultural perspective as a contribution to the life of the University.
+In representing the University externally, the post-holder is expected to maintain the highest professional standards, thereby enhancing the reputation of the University. - Within the Discipline the appointee will serve as co-ordinator for the modules s/he teaches, including co-ordinating the work of other tutors.
+They will undertake administrative duties within the Discipline, as appropriate, including year and programme coordination.
+They will attend relevant meetings at Discipline, School and College levels and represent the Discipline at Open Days and similar recruitment and outreach events.